Q: How many base station sites are there?

 A: Each base station can only carry a limited number of calls or data at any one time.
 In order to satisfy increasing customer demand for mobile services, increased data, or to improve call quality, additional base stations are required in busy areas.

-Q: What forms of sharing can take place?
+Q: What forms of infrastructure sharing is there?